Frequently Asked Questions

 What about confidentiality?

 Under normal circumstances, your right to confidentiality will be completely respected.
 You need to be aware that, like all therapists I discuss my work with a qualified supervisor.
+My supervisor would be bound by the same requirements for confidentiality.
 The only time I would consider breaking confidentiality is if I am concerned about your, or other peoples', safety.
 In such cases, I would always let you know beforehand that I intended to contact the relevant people.

 How much is this going to cost me?